alchemy-fullstack-js-summer-2018/meme-generator/README.md

 ### How to use features
 * Connect to server with `npm start`.

-More to come...
+* Customize your meme by:
+    * editing the header and footer inputs
+    * adding your own image via the text box or choosing a local file
+* Click `save meme!`.

-Bug/Known issue: cors is not in effect local images will save better than links
+- Known bug: local images will save better than links (CORS issue)

 ## Contributor
 [Mariah Adams](https://github.com/MariahAdams)